grace-notes/website/contents/topics/holy-spirit.md

 5:18.
 The filling is regained through confession of sin, 1 John 1:9;
 Prov.
 1:23.

-• The Holy Spirit functions in the intake and application of Bible truth, John 14:26; 16:12-15; 1 Cor.
+* The Holy Spirit functions in the intake and application of Bible truth, John 14:26; 16:12-15; 1 Cor.
 2:9-16; 1 John 2:27.
 This is the “how to” of edification.

-• The indwelling of the Holy Spirit is necessary because of the spiritual conflict in “high places” (spiritual warfare), John 7:37-39.
+* The indwelling of the Holy Spirit is necessary because of the spiritual conflict in “high places” (spiritual warfare), John 7:37-39.

-THE SEALING MINISTRY OF THE HOLY SPIRIT
+## The Sealing Ministry of the Holy Spirit

 The sealing work of the Holy Spirit is the basis for our eternal security.
 The three phases of salvation are given in Eph.
 1:13.